adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 ![cumulative distribution of pack spawn distance](distance-distr.png)

-As you can see, bigger is always better, but the benefit you get from building a bigger overhang quickly decreases past ~12 blocks.
+As you can see, bigger is better, but the benefit you get from building a bigger overhang gradually diminishes.

 </aside>